javascript-tutorial/en.javascript.info/2-ui/1-document/03-dom-navigation/article.md

 The DOM allows us to do anything with elements and their contents, but first we need to reach the corresponding DOM object.

 All operations on the DOM start with the `document` object.
+That's the main "entry point" to DOM.
 From it we can access any node.

 Here's a picture of links that allow for travel between DOM nodes: